-The Board maintains direct oversight over cybersecurity risk.
-On an ongoing basis, the Company analyzes and assesses information security risks associated with our business and provides periodic updates to the Board.
-That assessment is primarily the responsibility of the Company's information technology department.
-As part of the Company's information security training program, all employees and directors participate in various cybersecurity awareness activities, including formal training and simulated phishing events.
-We maintain an updated information security policy and incident response plan.
+Peabody's global cybersecurity department is responsible for overall cybersecurity strategy, policy, operations and cybersecurity incident response.
+As part of the Company's information security training program, all employees and directors participate in annual cybersecurity awareness training, including formal training and simulated phishing events.
+We maintain an updated cybersecurity policy and incident response plan.

-Our approach to ESG governance includes board oversight, management accountability, corporate policies and management systems, and stated public policies and positions on key ESG topics.
-Our full Board is engaged in strategic ESG oversight, receives regular updates on ESG matters, reviews our long-term environmental goals, and weighs in on significant strategic investments, including those related to ESG.
+Our approach to ESG governance includes board oversight, management accountability, corporate policies and management systems and stated public policies and positions on key ESG topics.
+Our full Board is engaged in strategic ESG oversight, receives regular updates on ESG matters, reviews our long-term environmental goals and weighs in on significant strategic investments, including those related to ESG.
 The Board has delegated to the Nominating and Corporate Governance Committee a coordinating role in respect of ESG matters.
 Through the Nominating and Corporate Governance Committee's coordination, various Committees of the Board review specific elements of the Company's approach to ESG and report up to the whole Board for consideration in its oversight role.

-While the Board is ultimately responsible for risk oversight, Board committees also have been allocated responsibility for specific aspects of risk oversight.
-The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, risk assessment, and risk management.
+While the Board is ultimately responsible for risk oversight, Board committees have been allocated responsibility for specific aspects of risk oversight.
+The Audit Committee assists the Board in fulfilling its oversight responsibilities with respect to risk management in the areas of financial reporting, internal controls, risk assessment and risk management.
 The Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the risks arising from our compensation policies and programs and human capital matters.
-The Health, Safety, Security, and Environmental Committee assists the Board in fulfilling its oversight responsibilities with respect to the risks associated with our health, safety, security, and environmental objectives, policies, and performance, including those related to cybersecurity and data privacy.
-The Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the risks associated with board organization, membership and structure, ethics and compliance, political contributions, and lobbying expenditures, succession planning for our directors and executive officers, and corporate governance.
+The Health, Safety, Security, and Environmental Committee assists the Board in fulfilling its oversight responsibilities with respect to the risks associated with our health, safety, security and environmental objectives, policies and performance.
+The Nominating and Corporate Governance Committee assists the Board in fulfilling its oversight responsibilities with respect to the risks associated with board organization, membership and structure, ethics and compliance, political contributions and lobbying expenditures, succession planning for our directors and executive officers and corporate governance.